wjb36/2022-4216COMP-Group7/ReadMe.txt

 2. Select whether to use all data
 3. Select whether to use a range of dates
 4. Enter either start and end date if range, or just a single date if not range

+Bill's Instructions:
+Open billBranch
+Ensure That VS Code Is Set To The Anaconda Interpreter Run magnitudeDayPieChartPlot.py
+Enter Any Date In The Format D-MMM-YY (e.g. 11-Jun-84)